buildkite/agent/README.md

 Full documentation is available at [buildkite.com/docs/agent](https://buildkite.com/docs/agent)

 ```
-$ buildkite-agent --help
 Usage:

   buildkite-agent <command> [arguments...]

 Available commands are:

   start      Starts a Buildkite agent
+  annotate   Annotate the build page within the Buildkite UI with text from within a Buildkite job
   artifact   Upload/download artifacts from Buildkite jobs
   meta-data  Get/set data from Buildkite jobs
   pipeline   Make changes to the pipeline of the currently running build
+  step       Make changes to a step (this includes any jobs that were created from the step)
   bootstrap  Run a Buildkite job locally
-  help, h	Shows a list of commands or help for one command
+  help       Shows a list of commands or help for one command

 Use "buildkite-agent <command> --help" for more information about a command.
 ```